^

 • Arterial hypertension.

-If any of the above side effects appear, it is recommended that you stop taking the antibiotic and seek medical help.
+If the above side effects occur, it is recommended to stop taking the antibiotic and seek medical attention.

 Overdose

-Overdosing with antibiotics for flux treatment may occur due to an incorrectly prescribed dose of the drug, due to individual intolerance to the active components of the antibiotic, due to non-compliance with the intake rules (before eating, drinking plenty of water) and for a number of other reasons that can be established dentist.
-Let's look at the most common symptoms that occur in case of an antibiotic overdose:
+An overdose when using antibiotics to treat gumboil may occur due to an incorrectly prescribed dose of the drug, due to individual intolerance to the active components of the antibiotic, due to failure to follow the rules of administration (before meals, with plenty of water) and for a number of other reasons that can be determined by a dentist.
+Let's look at the most common symptoms that occur in the event of an antibiotic overdose:

 • Nausea, vomiting.